 What Is Brisement?

 Brisement is the injection of fluid into the space between a tendon and its lining, or sheath.
-This procedure breaks up scar tissue and stimulates healing of a tendon.
-While most commonly used for the Achilles tendon, brisement can be performed in any
+This procedure breaks up scar tissue and stimulates healing of the tendon.
+While most commonly used for the Achilles tendon, brisement can be performed on any

 tendon of the foot and ankle.

 Your foot and ankle orthopaedic surgeon may recommend brisement if your Achilles paratenon (the layer of tissue that wraps around the fibers of the tendon) is painful and swollen and has not responded to conservative treatment.
 In some cases, there may

 Brisement is unlikely to work in advanced cases when the actual Achilles tendon fibers have degenerated or thickened.
 The procedure should not be done if you have an infection.